corpsecouch/corpsecouch.github.io/src/portfolio/projects/disney/disney-incubator/index.md

 layout: portfolio
 type: project
 title: Disney Innovation Incubator
-description: A case study about launching Disney Studio's internal product incubator.
+# description: A case study about launching Disney Studio's internal product incubator.
+description: Product teams building enterprise tools don't have alot of time or budget for trying new things.
+However, there was a big appetite for innovation even if there was little desire for risking the effectiveness of the tools that manage the business.
+Through partnerships with senior leadership and finance, I launched an incubator program focused on innovation in enterprise tools especially the application of emerging technologies.
 keys:
   project: DisneyIncubator
   company: disney